-What is the difference between Parfum, EdP, EdC and Aftershave?
+What is the difference between Parfum, EdP, EdT, EdC and Aftershave?

 Eau de Parfum (EdP)

-Eau de Parfum contains a mildly lower percentage of fragrance, averaging at 15 – 20%.
-Despite this, it still has significant strength in scent and staying power, while being much more accessible to purchase.
+Eau de Parfum contains a mildly lower percentage of essential fragrance compounds, averaging at 15 – 20%.
+Despite this, it is still a high grade perfume with significant strength in scent and staying power, while being much more accessible to purchase.

 Eau de Cologne (EdC)